gustavovalverde/e-ticket-rd/docs/product/development-plan.md

 ## 7. Conclusion

 This development plan provides a roadmap for creating a significantly improved e-ticket system for the Dominican Republic.
-By leveraging Next.js, Shadcn/ui, and Firebase, and adhering to user-centric design principles, we can rapidly develop a prototype that showcases the potential for a world-class digital migration experience.
+By leveraging Next.js and Shadcn/ui, and adhering to user-centric design principles, we can rapidly develop a prototype that showcases the potential for a world-class digital migration experience.
 The iterative approach will ensure that the final product is robust, user-friendly, and effectively meets the needs of both travelers and migration authorities.